esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > al.*](https://doi.org/10.1038/sdata.2016.18) (See "Box 2: The FAIR Guiding
 > Principles").
 After reading this, answer the following questions:
 >
-> - Are there any terms that you are unfamiliar with
+> - Are there any terms that you are unfamiliar with?
 > - Are there any principles that you could implement right away?
 > - What do you think would be the most challenging principle to implement?
 >